Rock Radio Heaven (B)

 Also known as: Jerry G, Svengoolie (TV character), birth name was Jairus Samuel Ghan

-Stations: WNMP Evanston, Ill., WPGC Washington, D.C., KYW Cleveland, WCFL, WMAQ, WRLL, WFLD-TV Chicago, KPOP, KFMB-TV San Diego.
-Also worked in Rockford, Ill., and Springfield, Ill.
+Stations: WNMP Evanston, Illinois, WPGC Washington, D.C., KYW Cleveland, WCFL, WMAQ, WRLL, WFLD-TV Chicago, KPOP, KFMB-TV San Diego.
+Also worked in Rockford, Illinois, and Springfield, Illinois.

 Notes: Spent more than 40 years in radio and TV.
 While at KYW toured with the Beatles as a reporter in 1964 and 1965.
 Hosted "Screaming Yellow Theatre", a horror film show on WFLD-TV from 1970 to 1973, where he was "Svengoolie."
 He and his character were inducted into the Horror Hall of Fame in 2011.
 Won three Emmy awards and a National Press Club Award in his 12 years hosting "Sun Up San Diego", a weekday morning talk show.
 Got his radio surname Bishop from a phone book.

-Stations: KFWB Los Angeles, WNEW, WABC, WOR New York
+Stations: KFWB Los Angeles, WNEW, WABC, WOR New York, CBS Radio

 Notes: The first deejay to be a star in his own right, Block made his show "Make Believe Ballroom" a New York institution.
 Co-wrote the 1941 Glenn Miller hit "Guess I'll Have To Dream The Rest."
-The Los Angeles-born Block was named to the Radio Hall of Fame in 1988.
+Block was named to the Radio Hall of Fame in 1988.
+Remembered for his trademark phrase, "For you and only you."

 Born: April 8, 1932, Montreal